MotipalliTharun/Secure-Auth-Express/README.md

 ### Step 3: Test the Endpoints

 Your authentication system is now ready!
 Test it with:

+> **💡 Tip:** Make sure MongoDB is running before starting your server.
+For local development, you can use [MongoDB Community Edition](https://www.mongodb.com/try/download/community) or [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for a free cloud database.

 ```bash
 # Register a new user